-There are many places in Italy, especially in Rome or Milan, where you can get your test without an appointment.
-We will cover those below.
-I’m flying home from Milan because I’m ending my trip in Lake Como.
+There are many places in Italy, especially in Rome or Milan, where you can get your test without an appointment that I’ll cover below.
+I flew home from Milan after ending my trip in Lake Como.
 I had to schedule an appointment because there are only private clinics in Como.
-There are red cross centers in Rome and Milan that do not require appointments.
+There are Red Cross centers in Rome and Milan that do not require appointments.

-Also, the airports do not require appointments for COVID tests either.
-So if you are testing at a private clinic, you need to schedule in advance.
+The airports do not require appointments for Covid-19 tests.
+But if you are testing at a private clinic, you need to schedule in advance.
 I’ll discuss my process for scheduling my appointment in Como down below in the Milan section.

-What is the cost of a COVID test in Italy
+What is the cost of a Covid-19 test in Italy?

 Which train stations in Italy have tests available?

-How to Get A COVID Test in Italy
+How to Get A Covid-19 Test in Italy

-You can get a COVID test very easily in any major city in Italy.
-The Tour Guy has done the work and made booking a COVID test stress-free for major cities in Italy.
-There are three basic places to get a COVID test in Italy to return to the USA:
+You can get a Covid-19 test very easily in any major city in Italy.
+The Tour Guy has done the work and made booking a Covid-19 test stress-free for major cities in Italy.
+There are three basic places to get a Covid-19 test in Italy to return to the USA: